elahehaa/elahehaghaarabi.github.io/_posts/2024-05-01-llmhallucination.md

 A prompt is designed to expand the query and guide the generative language model (GPT) in generating a relevant answer.
 The prompt takes the following format: "Given the following context, answer the question that follows using only the information provided in the context.
 Context: [Retrieved Passages] Question: [Original Query]".

 ## 2. LLM Function Calling
-Another technique that can be used to guide the model to generate more accurate results is employing language models fine-tuned on function calling tasks.
-By providing a function, the language model is forced to extract specific information from input and generate responses in a structured way.
+Another technique to guide language models toward generating more accurate results is by employing models fine-tuned on function calling tasks.
+By integrating specific functions, the language model is directed to extract and utilize precise information from input and generate responses in a structured manner.
+This approach also enables the model to access more recent or updated information from external sources, such as the web.

+For instance, to enhance the accuracy and comprehensiveness of answers to medical questions regarding drugs, the model can utilize the NLM drug database through RESTful requests.
+By doing so, the GPT model is guided to answer questions using the retrieved data, ensuring that the responses are both up-to-date and highly relevant.
+This method not only mitigates hallucinations but also significantly improves the reliability and factual correctness of the generated content.
+An implementation of this framework can be found [here]().

+## 3. Lookback Lens
+The Lookback guided decoding technique involves a pre-trained classifier that adds an additional layer of sampling to LLMs to identify and exclude hallucinated tokens from the final selection.
+This technique is elaborated in this [repo](https://github.com/voidism/Lookback-Lens).